Can Stress Affect PSA Levels?

 Is the PSA test accurate?

 PSA test accuracy is questionable because there many factors interfere with the measurement.
-A false measurement can be misleading and prompt a prostate biopsy.
+A false measurement can prompt a prostate biopsy.
 This procedure is useful for detecting prostate cancer.
 However, it has consequences that affect the quality of life of patients.

 A prostate biopsy can cause chronic bleeding and chronic pain.
 The site of the procedure can become infected and bring along other problems.
-There would be no point if the result was a false positive, and the patient stays with pain and bleeding for a long period.
+While a false positive result can lead to pain and bleeding, it’s crucial to consider the potential benefits of early cancer detection through a biopsy.
 Thus, PSA accuracy is very important if we want to use PSA screening for prostate cancer.

-Stil, PSA is beneficial for urologists.
+Still, PSA remains beneficial for urologists.
 Along with the Gleason score, it is used to evaluate how aggressive cancer is.
 It can help your urologist to decide if he’s going to perform a radical prostatectomy.
-It is also very useful for patients during active surveillance.
-This is a watch and see approach doctors use in senior patients with non-aggressive cancer (6).
+It is also valuable for patients undergoing active surveillance, a strategy employed by doctors for senior patients with non-aggressive cancer, where the approach involves monitoring rather than immediate intervention (6)

 • PSA velocity: It is constant monitoring of the PSA.
 After obtaining results and comparing them with a time table, we can see how fast PSA levels rise.
 A very rapid increase can be indicative of prostate cancer.